-If you use enameled steel, make sure it’s a good quality (Claud, Salad masters, All- clad are all good brands if affordable)
+If you use enameled steel, make sure it’s a good quality (Claud, Salad Masters, and All-Clad are all good brands if affordable).

+Aluminum is not necessarily safe for use in cookware.
 There is increasing evidence and testimonials about the prevalence and dangers of aluminum poisoning.
-There are documented adverse human health effects that can result from aluminum exposure including -Neurotoxicity, Alzheimers,, Breast cancer and mitochondrial dysfunction.
+There are documented adverse human health effects that can result from aluminum exposure, including neurotoxicity, Alzheimers, breast cancer and mitochondrial dysfunction.

 Annodysed aluminum have become a popular alternative.
 The anodizing process “locks in” the aluminum, but anodization can break down over time.